- Name: Kumasi City Mall;

 Over the past decade, most of the institutional real estate development in Ghana has been focused within the city’s capital, Accra.
 Newer projects like West Hills Mall and Achimota Retail Centre pushed this trend by moving closer to the edge of Accra as opposed to remaining in the core.
 This project however, is one of the first where a developer is exploring a retail opportunity within a 2nd tier Ghanaian city.
 A similar trend commenced in Nigeria a few years ago, however the commodity price crisis and economic turmoil has slowed down the plans of most developers.

-Construction commenced in June 2014 and the mall is scheduled to open by April 20, 2017.
-A larger launch event will be held in May 2017 with The Ashanti King and government officials.
+Construction commenced in June 2014 and a larger launch event will be held in May 2017 with The Ashanti King and government officials.

 Speaking on the development, Cobus van Heerden, of Atterbury Property Development explained: